AliIbrahimov/DevBlog/README.md

-# EasyBlog
+# EasyFreelance

-EasyBlog is an ASP.NET Core 6 MVC project developed using n-tier architecture.
+EasyFreelance is an ASP.NET Core 6 MVC project developed using n-tier architecture.
 It utilizes various technologies and frameworks such as Entity Framework, AutoMapper, Fluent Validation, and Identity to provide a robust and scalable solution.
 The project uses MSSQL as its database engine and incorporates features like email verification and password renewal.
+Additionally, users can add and renew profile photos, share blogs, and write comments.

 ## Features